ClouDesire/docusaurus/docs/onboarding-extra-resources.md

 You will be required to add:

 * _Resource Name_: the name of the extra resource.
-It will be shown to the customer in the marketplace.
+It will be shown to the customer in the marketplace
-* _Identifier_: please make sure this is a unique identifier for the extra resource.
+* _Identifier_: please make sure this is a unique identifier for the extra resource
 * _Measuring Unit_: the measuring unit of the extra resource, for example hours, credits etc. You can select the measuring unit from the drop-down menu
-* _Type_: *Tiered*, *Volume* and *Stairstep* pricing scheme.
-Learn more about the difference in the [dedicated section](billing.md#extra-resources-pricing-schemes).
+* _Type_: choose among *Tiered*, *Volume* and *Stairstep* pricing scheme, as explained early
 * _Description_: a short description of the extra resource.
-Please try to be clear and brief.
+Please try to be clear and brief
-* _Required_ (yes/no): if the customer has to buy this resource to complete the product activation.
+* _Required_ (yes/no): if the customer has to buy this resource to complete the product activation

 Then, click on the "Add" button on the right.